Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 The neutral air pressure or airflow is the best airflow for a computer case because the balanced airflow occurs because of the same number of intake and exhaust fans, and it leads to control of the temperature of the CPU.
 So, the computer efficiency will increase by this airflow optimization.

-The following comparison table will make you understand better.
+The following comparison table will help you understand better.

 |Source||positive Air pressure||Negative Air pressure||Neutral Air pressure|